Shivam0712/DeepLearningProjects/DL_for_TextClassification/README.md

 pip install -r requirements.txt

-2. Clone the repository.
+2. Clone the repository using git clone.
 3. Change the datasets if required.
-4. Run
+4. Run the codes to replicate results.